QualiChain/knowledge-extraction/README.md

 # knowledge-extraction

-The Repository consists of the three sub components (services) of the Knowledge Extraction component in the QualiChain project https://qualichain-project.eu/
+The Repository consists of the four sub components (services) of the Knowledge Extraction component in the QualiChain project https://qualichain-project.eu/

-1. Silk Framework - Configured for DOBIE
+1. Silk Framework - Contains the latest version of Silk Configured for dobie

-2. dob-ie - Contains the DOBIE pipeline configured for the Skills domain (SARO Ontology - see note below)
+2. dobie - Contains the dobie pipeline configured for the Skills domain (SARO Ontology - see note below)

 3. JobWatch - Fetches and process data from job posting portals

+4. SEAS-Extractor - SEmi Automatic Skills (SEAS) Extraction tool

-**Note**: This DOBIE distribution is customised for the Job Market Monitoring use-case, as one of the QualiChain areas for which knowledge extraction is required (in addition to job posts, DOBIE will also process course descriptions and anonimised personal CVs).
+**Note**: This dobie distribution is customised for the Job Market Monitoring use-case, as one of the QualiChain areas for which knowledge extraction is required (in addition to job posts, dobie will also process course descriptions and anonimised personal CVs).
 It therefore includes the domain ontology - QualiChain Ontology https://vocol.iais.fraunhofer.de/QualiChain/visualization)  as a domain ontology, and the data acquisition service is also customised (JobWatch) to extract the relevant data (Job postings from online portals).

-The DOBIE pipeline runs as shown in the following figure:
+The dobie pipeline runs as shown in the following figure:

 ![DOBIE](images/dobie-generic-pipeline.png?raw=true "Domain Ontology Based Information Extraction Pipeline")